Configure eNegotiate

 - Configure the transitions from the phase based on the draft actions taken:

-- Suggestion for Submit : Send to a Vendor eNegotiate phase
+- Suggestion for Submit : Send to a vendor eNegotiate phase

-- Suggestion for Approve : Send to Draft finalisation/eSign phase
+- Suggestion for Approve : Send to draft finalisation/eSign phase

 - Suggestion for Reject (if allowed): send to a Rejected (Done) phase.